 She is the author of Barbie Chang (Copper Canyon Press, 2017); The Boss (McSweeney’s, 2013), winner of a PEN Center USA Literary Award and a California Book Award; Salvinia Molesta (University of Georgia Press, 2008); and Circle (Southern Illinois University Press, 2005).
 Chang is also the editor of the anthology Asian American Poetry: The Next Generation (University of Illinois Press, 2004) and author of a picture book, Is Mommy?
 (Beach Lane Books, 2015), illustrated by Marla Frazee.
 Her collection OBIT, forthcoming in 2020 from Copper Canyon Press, won the 2018 Alice Fay Di Castagnola Award from the Poetry Society of America.

 Of her work, Ilya Kaminsky writes, “To say simply that Chang takes the Modernist’s music and makes it new again, makes it alive, is to say only half-truth, for she truly re-inhabits it, re-kindles the flame.
 This radically new music is political, yes, but it is also ecstatic.”

 Chang, who received a 2017 Guggenheim Fellowship, serves as a contributing editor of Copper Nickel and a poetry editor of Tupelo Quarterly.
 Chang also serves on the National Book Critics Circle Board.
 She teaches in the MFA program at Antioch University and co-coordinates the Idyllwild Writers Week.
-She is the Poem-a-Day Guest Editor for May 2019, and lives in Southern California.
+She was the Poem-a-Day Guest Editor for May 2019, and lives in Southern California.